-Join Dennis Taylor for an in-depth discussion in this video Calculating fiscal years and quarters, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating fiscal years and quarters, part of Working with Dates and Times in Excel 2007.

 If you're tracking data across multiple months, and possibly even multiple years,…you may want to track data by quarter and/or by fiscal year.…In column E here, we see an FY entry, Fiscal Year, and it's simply the year…that we see in the actual date that's in column C. The function in place in E2…is simply the Year function.
 It picks up the year from the actual data entry, and…of course we can do this with any year, and we see simple, straightforward answers here.…